packocrayons/TrialProject/README.txt

 '1' - Set angle - MUST BE 3 DIGITS
 '2' - Increment angle
 '3' - Decrement angle
-'4' - Set pulseWidth
+'4' - Set angle to 179 degrees
-'5' - Create a servo? - To be Determined
+'5' - Set angle to 0 degrees
+'6' - Print some debug info about pulseWidth

 The UDP receiver interprets packets in this form, and updates the servo At the moment, the receiver (which posesses the main) has one servo on GPIO 24.